ozgur/python-firebase/README.md

 True
 ```

 Deleting data is relatively easy compared to other actions.
-You just set the url and the data is flushed away.
-Backend sends no output as a result of the delete operation.
+You just set the url and that's all.
+Backend sends no output as a result of a delete operation.

 ```python
 from firebase import firebase
 firebase = firebase.FirebaseApplication('https://your_storage.firebaseio.com', None)